Professor Alasdair Cochrane

 Website: Samantha J Hind (wordpress.com)

 After completing an English and Film BA at the University of Salford in 2018 and an English Literature MA at the University of Sheffield in 2019, I am now a WRoCAH funded PhD student at Sheffield.
-I am interested in representations of flesh, both human animal and non-human animal, in 21st century speculative fiction.
+I am interested in representations of flesh in 21st century speculative fiction.

 My thesis, Speculative Flesh Ecologies: Researching Flesh Consumption in 21st century Speculative Fiction, explores the construction of flesh as a facilitator for human and non-human indistinction in twenty-first century speculative fiction.
 My chapter, ‘“We’ve Made Meat for Everyone!”: The Ideology of Distinction and Becoming Flesh in Cormac McCarthy’s The Road and Joseph D’Lacey’s Meat’ is forthcoming in the edited collection Interrogating the Boundaries of the Nonhuman: Literature, Climate Change, and Environmental Crises (Lexington, 2022).